mediawiki-utilities/python-mwchatter/README.md

 talk pages

 ## Basic use ##
-    import TalkPageParser as tpp
+    import signatureutils as tpp

     text = open(some_talk_page).read()
     parse_tree = tpp.parse(text)
     print(parse_tree)

 ## Current output ##
-`TalkPageParser.parse()` outputs a parse tree.
-The first level of this tree will be an `IndentTree.IndentTreeNode` containing a `TalkPageParser.Page`.
+`signatureutils.parse()` outputs a parse tree.
+The first level of this tree will be an `IndentTree.IndentTreeNode` containing a `signatureutils.Page`.
-The second level will be nodes containing `TalkPageParser.Section`s.
+The second level will be nodes containing `signatureutils.Section`s.
 Every level down from that will contain `WikiComments.Comment`s.

 The children of a node containing a comment are nodes containing the responses